 Today was a sleep-in day.
 I needed it.
-It is one of our “free” days and made plans last night with Dunia, Ruben,and Marija to go to Centro de Rescate Las Pumas.
+It is one of our “free” days and we made plans last night with Dunia, Ruben,and Marija to go to Centro de Rescate Las Pumas.

 Ruben came over to make breakfast.
 He told us that he had taken Dunia to the bus in Tilarán she had told us that her eye hurt.
-Barbara looked at it and saw a scratch.
-Barbara put some eye drops in her eye and we all thought she should see the doctor.
+Barbara looked at it and thought saw a scratch.
+Barbara put some eye drops in Dunia’s eye and we all thought she should see the doctor.

-Ruben made breakfast for us.
 We had a lively conversation and Guri (Marija’s mom) joined us for a bit.

-This is a very relaxing morning.
+This was a very relaxing morning.
 Ruben will pick-up Dunia from the bus station and said he would bring lunch for us.
 Barbara and I tried to insist that we would take everybody out for lunch, but he would not accept.

 We really enjoyed spending time just relaxing today.
 Ruben brought home chalupa for lunch.
-Then this afternoon we Ruben drove us to Centro de Rescate Las Pumas.
+Then this afternoon Ruben drove us to Centro de Rescate Las Pumas.
 Marija came with us.
 Guri and Gary came in another car.
-Usually I am very bothered by seeing animals in cages.
-But all of these animals have been rescued.
+Usually I am very bothered by seeing animals in cages but all of these animals have been rescued.
 Each large cage has a plaque that says from where the animal was rescued and, for some, a mostly a sad story of what had happened to each of them.
 They do their best to release any of these animals that are able to be returned to nature.

 I took photos mostly by sticking my camera lens into the holes in the cages.
 Two of the photos are of a monkeys that was actually outside of the cage and is wild.